 The University Honors Program Capstone Seminar is designed for seniors who have completed at least one Honors track.
 It is required for students who have completed three tracks and are seeking to become University Scholars.

-The theme of the Honors Capstone Seminar changes each semester.
+The theme of the Honors Capstone Seminar changes each time it is offered.
 Recent topics have included "Work;" "Leisure;" "Man, Beast, and Machine;" "Memory;" "The Human Being;" and "The Two Cultures."
 In the midst of exploring these fascinating topics, each student researches, writes, and presents a thesis paper relating his/her own academic discipline to the theme of the course.
-Topics are developed in consultation with the Director of the UHP, who is also the course's instructor.
+Topics are developed in consultation with the Director of the UHP, Dr. Jennifer Paxton, who is also the course's instructor.

 Recent Topics